Chart of Accounts for a Church

 Again...this is just an example.
 Use your own group numbering for these 4000s...just be consistent.

 5000s are another example of different organizations using different numbers.
 Some churches and nonprofits use them for earned revenues such as program service fees, membership dues, fundraisers, interest, fixed asset sales.
-BUT some organizations use 5s for expenses.
-I don't personally use 5's for expenses as I use 5000's for my for-profit clients' Cost of Goods accounts.
+BUT most organizations use 5s for expenses.

 EXPENSES: